Blue Jasmine

-Blue Jasmine is a 2013 American comedy-drama film written and directed by Woody Allen.
+Blue Jasmine is a 2013 American black comedy-drama film written and directed by Woody Allen.
 The film tells the story of a rich Manhattan socialite (Cate Blanchett) who falls on hard times and has to move into her working-class sister's (Sally Hawkins) apartment in San Francisco.

 The film received a limited release on July 26, 2013, in New York and Los Angeles, before expanding nationwide on August 23, 2013.
-The film was met with critical acclaim, with praise towards Blanchett & Hawkins' performance, and Allen's screenplay.
-Blanchett won the Academy Award for Best Actress, and Hawkins and Allen were nominated for Best Supporting Actress and Original Screenplay.
+It was met with critical acclaim, with praise for Blanchett's and Hawkins' performances and Allen's screenplay.
+Blanchett won the Academy Award for Best Actress, and Hawkins and Allen were nominated for Best Supporting Actress and Original Screenplay respectively.
 Blanchett also won the Golden Globe Award, the SAG Award, and the BAFTA Award for Best Actress in a Leading Role.
 The film was also a box office success, earning $99.1 million worldwide against a budget of $18 million.

 Plot

 Jasmine Francis disembarks in San Francisco after a flight from New York City.
 She takes a taxi to her sister Ginger's apartment, where Ginger is dismayed to learn that Jasmine traveled first class despite claiming to be broke.
-Jasmine has recently suffered a nervous breakdown, and having incurred heavy debts, has been forced to seek refuge with her sister.
+Jasmine has recently suffered a nervous breakdown and, having incurred heavy debts, has been forced to seek refuge with her sister.

 A series of flashbacks reveals that Jasmine's husband, money manager Hal Francis, was arrested for defrauding his clients.
 Ginger and her husband, Augie, were among Hal's victims; he swindled them out of $200,000 in lottery winnings that Augie had wanted to start a business with, and their marriage fell apart.
 Hal dies by suicide in prison after being publicly disgraced.
 Jasmine's stepson Danny subsequently dropped out of Harvard and severed all ties with Jasmine.
 Following Hal's death, Jasmine began drinking heavily and abusing anti-anxiety medication.
 She also developed a habit of talking to herself about her past.